OwenLeee/OwenLeee/README.md

-- 👋 Hi, I’m @OwenLeee
+- 👋 Hi, I’m @OwenLeee.
+I started my coding journey on Sept 2019 by joining a coding bootcamp.
-- 👀 I’m interested in Computer Science world.
-My goal is to be a Software Architect.
+- 👀 I’m very interested in Computer Science's world.
+My goal is to become a Software Architect.
-- 🌱 I’m currently learning Angular / Java / MongoDB / Docker
+- 🌱 I love to learn the latest technologies!
+I will build some demo projects to solid my knowledge!

 <!---